farcasterxyz/hub-monorepo/CONTRIBUTING.md

 4. Follow the [migration guide](https://github.com/libp2p/js-libp2p/tree/master/doc/migrations) for the versions you are upgrading to

 If you run into any unexpected issues open a discussion in the [libp2p forum](https://discuss.libp2p.io/). @achingbrain on the Filecoin slack maintains this project and can be helpful with major issues.

+### Releasing to NPM

+1. Use `npm adduser` to log into the account that can publish to @farcaster on npm
+2. Make a branch, run `yarn changeset version` and merge the changes into main
+3. Pull latest main, run `yarn changeset publish`